PublicI/employment-discrimination/README.md

 This repo contains code and data for [Injustice at Work](https://publicintegrity.org/topics/workers-rights/workplace-inequities/injustice-at-work/), a Center for Public Integrity project about the effectiveness of federal and state equal employment opportunity laws and the agencies charged with enforcing them.

-Its first story, ['Discriminatory Intent'](https://publicintegrity.org/workers-rights/workplace-inequities/injustice-at-work/workplace-discrimination-cases/), was published on Dec.
-21, 2018 in partnership with [The Washington Post]().
+Its first story, ['Despite legal protections, most workers who face discrimination are on their own'](https://publicintegrity.org/workers-rights/workplace-inequities/injustice-at-work/workplace-discrimination-cases/), was published on Feb.
+28, 2019 in partnership with [Vox]().

 ## Here's what's in this repo.